Drop-in skating

 On this page

-You are strongly encouraged to reserve a space for drop-in programs online in advance.
+Where required, you are encouraged to reserve a space in advance.
 In-person walk-in reservations will be accepted when space allows.

 Schedules and reservation links can be found on the facility pages.